Private Hierarchical Clustering and Efficient Approximation: Introduction

 Big-data analytics is an ubiquitous practice with a noticeable impact on our lives.
-Our digital interactions produce massive amounts of data that are processed in order to discover unknown patterns or correlations, which, in turn, are used to draw safe conclusions or make informed decisions.
-At the core of this lies Machine Learning (ML) for devising complex data models and predictive algorithms that provide hidden insights and automated actions, while optimizing certain objectives.
-Example applications successfully employing ML frameworks include, among others, market forecast, service personalization, speech/face recognition, autonomous driving, health diagnostics and security analytics.
+Our digital interactions produce massive amounts of data that are analyzed in order to discover unknown patterns or correlations, which help us draw safer conclusions or make informed decisions.
+At the core of this lies Machine Learning (ML) for devising complex data models and predictive algorithms that provide hidden insights or automated actions, while optimizing certain objectives.
+Example applications that successfully employ ML are market forecast, service personalization, speech/face recognition, autonomous driving, health diagnostics and security analytics.

-Of course, data analysis is only as good as the analyzed data, but this goes beyond the need to properly inspect, cleanse or transform high-fidelity data prior to its modeling.
+Of course, data analysis is only as good as the analyzed data, but this goes beyond the need to properly inspect, cleanse or transform high-fidelity data prior to its modeling: In most learning domains, analyzing ``big data'' is of twofold semantics: \emph{volume} and \emph{variety}.

-In most learning domains, analyzing ``big data'' is of twofold semantics: \emph{volume} and \emph{variety}.
-First, the larger the dataset available to an ML algorithm, the better its learning accuracy, as irregularities due to outliers fade faster away.
+First, the larger the dataset available to an ML algorithm, the better its learning accuracy, as irregularities due to outliers fade away faster.
 Indeed, scalability to large dataset sizes is very important, especially so in unsupervised learning, where model inference uses unlabelled observations (evading points of saturation, encountered in supervised learning, where new training sets improve accuracy only marginally).
 Also, the more varied the collected data, the more elaborate its analysis, as degradation due to noise reduces and domain coverage increases.
-Indeed, for a given learning objective, say classification or anomaly detection, combining more datasets of similar type but different origin, enables discovery of more complex, or interesting, hidden structures and of richer association rules (correlation or causality) among data attributes.

-So, ML models improve their predictive power when they are globally built over multiple datasets owned and contributed by different entities, in what is termed \emph{collaborative learning}---and widely considered as the golden standard~\cite{BerkeleyAIView}.
+Indeed, for a given learning objective, say classification or anomaly detection, combining more datasets of similar type but different origin enables discovery of more complex, interesting, hidden structures and of richer association rules (correlation or causality) among attributes.
+So, ML models improve their predictive power when they are built over multiple datasets owned and contributed by different entities, in what is termed \emph{collaborative learning}---and widely considered as the golden standard~\cite{BerkeleyAIView}.